What makes a good Software Test engineer?

 Return to top of this page's FAQ list

-the multiple dependencies among clients, data communications,
+dependencies among systems, services, data communications, hardware, and servers.

 Thus testing requirements can be extensive.
-When
+When time is limited (as it usually

-be on integration and system testing.
+is) a focus on integration and system testing can be considered.
 Additionally,

-load/stress/performance testing may be useful in determining
+load/stress/performance testing may be useful in determining distributed

 Return to top of this page's FAQ list

-How can World Wide Web sites be tested?
+How should Web sites be tested?

-html pages, web services, encrypted communications, Internet
+web services, microservices, encrypted communications, browser-side scripts/apps/libraries (such as

-Additionally, there are a wide variety of servers and browsers,
+Additionally, there are a wide variety of servers and browsers, mobile and other

-differences between them, variations in connection
+between them, variations in connection speeds, rapidly changing technologies, and

 Return to top of this page's FAQ list